-- A student who meets the provisions of State policy which stipulates that a student may enroll who has completed the tenth grade, has a cumulative "B" average and has been recommended by the local principal.
+- A student who meets the provisions of State policy which stipulates that a student may enroll who has completed the tenth grade, has at least a 3.0 grade point average on a 4.0 point scale and has been recommended by the local principal or designee.
 The student may enroll in academic career courses for which he/she has completed high school prerequisites. - The Chancellor may grant exceptions for students documented as gifted and talented (Alabama Code 290-8-9-12).